xmal0x/earth-life-landing/README.md

    yarn start
    ```

-5. **Access the project:** Open your web browser and go to `http://localhost:3000` to see the Save Our Earth Projects Landing Page.
+5. **Access the project:** Open your web browser and go to `http://localhost:3000` to see the Save Our Earth Landing Page.

 ---